basp-group/Faceted-HyperSARA/README.md

-# Parallel faceted imaging in radio interferometry via proximal splitting
+# Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA)

 **Description:** Matlab codes associated with the method described in